 Steroid Cream Was My Little Magical Tube

-I have struggled with eczema since I was a teenager and used to always rely on corticosteroid cream like Elocon.
-It was like my little magic in a tube that I even carried in my purse to nix the outbreaks that I always got on my hands, wrists, neck, elbows and knees.
-I applied it liberally and whenever necessary, over and over for the past 18 years or more.
+I have struggled with eczema since I was a teenager and used to always rely on corticosteroid creams like Elocon.
+It was like my little magic in a tube that I even carried in my purse to nix the outbreaks that I always got on my hands, wrists, neck, elbows, and knees.
+I applied it liberally and whenever necessary, over and over, for the past 18 years or more.
 When I was pregnant with my second child, I started getting what looked like eczema around my eyes and mouth and under my nose.
 I whipped out my magic little tube and creamed them all (for 9 months straight, makes me shudder now to know I was doing that while pregnant!).
-It kept the rash at bay, and then went away after my son was born.
+It kept the rash at bay and then went away after my son was born.
 But during my third pregnancy, the face rash came back with a vengeance.
 I was applying the cream like my life depended on it, with the expectation it would disappear again after the baby was born.

 My dad had discovered he was gluten intolerant a year before this (with the advice from his eye doctor, of all people) and ate a gluten-free diet which kept his eczema away.
 So, I set my mind to going gluten-free just a few weeks after my third baby was born.
 I knew it wouldn't be easy, but I wanted to end my battle with eczema once and for all.